memgraph/docs/mage/query-modules/python/elasticsearch-synchronization.md

 to create Elasticsearch indexes.

 ### `index_db()`
 The method is used to serialize all vertices and relationships in MemgraphDB to Elasticsearch instance.
-By tuning the parameters: `thread_count, max_chunk_bytes, chunk_size, max_chunk_bytes and queue_size`, it is possible to get a good performance spot when indexing large quantities of documents.
+By setting the `thread_count, max_chunk_bytes, chunk_size, max_chunk_bytes and queue_size` parameters, it is possible to get a good performance spot when indexing large quantities of documents.

 #### **Input**
 - `node_index: str` -> The name of the **node index**.
 Can be used for both **streaming and parallel bulk**.